paolocrosetto/MDPI_special_issues/README.md

 3.  for the Editorial History:

     1.  run `scrape_editorial_history.R`.
 It takes **forever** to run, up to a week or more, use parallel calls, or simply do not run it.
+If you really want to run it consider using the Rstudio `jobs` api that allows to parallelize the scrape.
+This is what the `rstudio_jobs_scrape.R` script is for.

     2.  run `analyse_editorial_history.R`.
-It produces severald ifferent outputs and is at this point rather messy.
+It produces several different outputs and is at this point rather messy.
 You know, open science is messy and this is just a side project, sorry!

 ## I want to change the analysis / include more journals!